babbling-brook/streambed/README.md

 </VirtualHost>
 ```

+Notes:
-N.B.
-If you already have any Apache VirtualHost settings that point directly at 127.0.0.1 then you will need to use
+* If you already have any Apache VirtualHost settings that point directly at 127.0.0.1 then you will need to use
+* If you have multiple sites running on Apache then you will want to tighten the security of the Directory Allow directive.
 ```
 <VirtualHost 127.0.0.1:80>
 ```